Fianwa/Fianwa/README.md

 Hi, I’m Fiona
-I'm a practicing Wiccan, a Socialist, the mother of two adorable Birds, and a lobster enthusiast.
+I'm a practicing Wiccan, a Socialist, the mother of two adorable Birds, and an avid lobster enthusiast.
-Lobster